abzer005/Corromics/README.md

 ### Running Corromics After Installation
 Once installed, you don’t need to run the script again.
 To start Corromics in the future:

-Open Terminal and enter the following commands:
+Open Terminal and enter the following commands step by step:

 ```bash
 cd ~/Corromics